2022 Graduate Student Science Writing Workshop

 FROM PAPER TO ARTICLE:

-Questions to consider: What in the paper is in the article?
+Questions to consider: What in the papers is in the article?
 What is missing?
-How does the article go beyond the paper?
+How does the article go beyond the papers?
 How does the article portray the way science is done?
 What key concepts are required to understand the research?

 Pick a new scientific paper in an area of your choosing.
 Write a 600-word explanation of the research.